 - Are aged 65 or over.

 - Have any ongoing (chronic) lung diseases.

 Examples include chronic bronchitis, emphysema, cystic fibrosis and severe asthma (needing regular steroid inhalers or tablets).
 It is also recommended for any child who has previously been admitted to hospital with a chest infection.

 - Have a chronic heart disease.

 Examples include angina, heart failure or if you have ever had a heart attack.

 - Have a serious kidney disease.

-Examples include nephrotic syndrome, kidney failure, a kidney transplant.
+Examples include nephrotic syndrome, chronic kidney disease, a kidney transplant.

 - Have a serious liver disease such as cirrhosis.